melaniehammad/FLATprotecc/README.md

 4. Start import.
 5. There won't be any sample data that you will be able to access because we cannot create an account for you, as we cannot access your e-mails.
 6. Go to FLATprotecc/src/main/java/de/frauas/progex/flatprotecc/Connect2DB.java.
-7. In line 20 insert your root-password behind "...root&password=", so that it reads "password=[your password]".
+7. In line 20 insert your root-password after "...root&password=", so that it reads "password=[your password]&...".
 8. Build Project, now you are ready to go

 ## Build Project